-If you feel that you could benefit from living and traveling with an emotional support animal, complete the questionnaire in the link below to get started.
+If you feel that you could benefit from living and traveling with a psychiatric service dog, complete the questionnaire in the link below to get started.

 The Air Carrier Access Act and Emotional Support Animals

 In 1986 Congress passed the Air Carrier Access Act, which prohibits commercial airlines from discriminating against passengers with disabilities (including mental health disabilities).
 The ACAA and the DOT’s rules help ensure that passengers that require a psychiatric service animal during a flight are accommodated by airlines.

 The ACAA opened the way for disabled passengers to fly with their assistance animals without having to pay pet fees.
 Airlines were also required to allow emotional support animals to fly in the cabin of the airplane with their owners.
 This allowed disabled travelers to bypass transporting their animals in the sometimes dangerous cargo hold of planes.
 Sadly, the cargo area of an airplane is sometimes even a fatal place for animals (dozens of animals were either lost, injured, or found dead in 2017), and most assistance animal owners try to avoid leaving their prized companions there.